MathSocUNSW/MathSocUNSW.github.io/_pages/events.md

     <div class="events-containerh">
         <img class="events-pic" src="{{ site.images }}/Events/Pubcrawl.jpg">
         <div>
             <p>Yearning for the good old days?
-Miss watching your favourite colourful heroes on screen?
+Miss watching your favourite colourful heroes on screen?<br />

-            ArtsSoc, CEVSOC, MechSoc, MathSoc and ArchSoc have got you sorted!
+            ArtsSoc, CEVSOC, MechSoc, MathSoc and ArchSoc have got you sorted!  <br />
             Suit up and get into formation to ✨ POWER UP✨ on UNSW's biggest interfaculty pubcrawl of the year.
 With FREE ENTRY and DRINKS on arrival at all venues, a MYSTIC FORCE is telling us that this is a night to GO GALACTIC! 🍻🌌☄️
             </p>
             <a class="btn mathsoc-btn-white-purple" href="https://www.facebook.com/events/1321595847994794/">More Info</a>